thomaspinckney3/cs4501/Project3.md

          - models:models-api
    ```

+In this case we are linking to a container created by docker compose, so
+we use `links`.
 Then the app running in this container can make HTTP requests to the
 host model-api in order to conncect to your model-api container.

 And finally, your third container for running the HTML front-end will